-After a busy ED shift filled with innumerable toddlers with viral-induced wheeze, your last patient of the day is a little older than most of the others you’ve seen presenting with respiratory distress.
+After a busy ED shift filled with innumerable toddlers with viral-induced wheezes, your last patient of the day is a little older than most of the others you’ve seen presenting with respiratory distress.
 A 7-year-old child wearing their school uniform lies in bay 2, having been sent home from school seeming a little ‘flat and breathless.’
 You check her triage stats and note a temperature of 38.2℃.
 From the end of the bed, she looks comfortable yet a little tachypnoeic, and the oxygen monitor is hovering around the high 80s.
 She has some crackles on auscultation so you decide to do a CXR which reveals bilateral peribronchial shadowing.
 You piece her age and clinical picture together and pat yourself on the back for nailing a diagnosis of pneumonia secondary to Mycoplasma pneumoniae.

 What exactly are “Mycoplasma”?

 Over 120 Mycoplasma species have been isolated from humans, yet the vast majority exist as commensals with little pathogenic potential.
-Of those which can cause disease, the most well established is Mycoplasma pneumoniae, although a couple of other species (such as Mycoplasma hominis and Mycoplasma genitalium) are capable of causing a genitourinary infection which may, in turn, affect (particularly premature) neonates via vertical transmission.
+Of those which can cause disease, the most well-established is Mycoplasma pneumoniae, although a couple of other species (such as Mycoplasma hominis and Mycoplasma genitalium) are capable of causing a genitourinary infection which may, in turn, affect (particularly premature) neonates via vertical transmission.

 There are many ways Mycoplasmas produce infection and disease: via direct bacterial effects, via indirect immune-mediated effects, or via chemokine-induced vasculitic and thrombotic processes.
 The adherence proteins of M. pneumoniae have a particular affinity for respiratory tract epithelium, where they produce hydrogen peroxide and superoxide once attached, causing injury to the cilia.